 14 Other Covered Bridges

-But what about the covered bridges that aren’t part of the upcoming event?
+What about the covered bridges that aren’t part of the upcoming event?
 Every one of them has been placed on the National Register of Historic Places.
 The list of other covered bridges starts east of Washington and follows the map clockwise according to the creeks that they cross.

 Pigeon Creek originates in Bentleyville and empties into the Monongahela River at Monongahela.